menu

 Warsaw is a tiny village located in the state of Ohio.
 With a population of 650 people and two associated neighborhoods, Warsaw is the 643rd largest community in Ohio.
-Much of the housing stock in Warsaw was built prior to World War II, making it one of the older and more historic villages in the country.
+Warsaw has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 And if you like science, one thing you'll find is that Warsaw has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-A relatively large number of people in Warsaw telecommute to their jobs.
-Overall, about 11.21% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.21% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Warsaw’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Warsaw’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Warsaw has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Warsaw has few renters and college students.
 But the biggest reason it is quieter in Warsaw than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Warsaw may be for you.